brunoklein/coding-with-ai/prompts.md

 ## Iteration 1 - Prompt

 ```
-Using the iteration-1 folder, read the requirements.md attentively and implement what is being asked.
+Work directory: iteration-1

+Implement the requirements.md
 ```

 ## Iteration 2 - Prompt

 ```
-Using the iteration-2 folder, read the requirements.md attentively and implement what is being asked.
+Work directory: iteration-2

+Implement the requirements.md
 ```

 ## Iteration 3 - Prompt

 ```
-Using the iteration-3 folder, read the requirements.md attentively and break down the implementation into tasks using a tasks.md file - you MUST fully cover all requirements.
-The task's list should be placed under a markdown table, containing the following columns: ID, Task Description, Notes, Depends on, Status.

-Guidelines:

-(1) Before start the implementation, ask for user confirmation on the tasks.md file created.
-(2) Use the Notes column in the tasks.md file to add any complementary notes from requirements.md in order to provide correct and full coverage of all requirements.
-(3) Use the Status column in the tasks.md file to track the progress of each task once it's completed.
-(4) Once a task is completed, commit changes - use the commit message "Task ID: Task Description"
+Work directory: iteration-3

+Create a tasks.md file that breaks down requirements.md into small tasks list that should contain a table, containing 3 columns: task description, technical requirements and status.
+Before start implement each tasks, mark them as in progress and when finished, mark as done.
+Use requirements.md for technical guidance and context.
+Start implementation.
 ```

 ## Testing with Playwright MCP